priyesh2/Wordpress_and_Drupal/README.md

       tags:
         - stack

-  ## DOWNLOADIND AND EXTRACRTING DRUPAL AND WORDPRESS TO A TEMPORARY LOCATION
+  ## DOWNLOADIND AND EXTRACRTING DRUPAL AND WORDPRESS TO A TEMPORARY PATH IN REMOTE SOURCE

      - name: "Downloading drupal"
       get_url: